XiaoqiongGu/bioinformatics/scripts/Useful_bash_scripts.md

 ### find and replace the text in specific line in files
 	sed -i '5s/old-text/new-text/' input.txt #do it in place, also specify it is in which line [now is 5 line]

-# sed
+# sed usage

-delete lines :
+delete lines

 	sed '7,9d' in > out 	# from lines 7 to 9
 	sed '2d' in > out 		# delete line 2